jasonatoms/blog/README.md

 - Possibly integrating with GitHub Pages

 ## 📜 License
-This blog is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
+This blog is licensed under the **MIT** license.

-### Why CC BY 4.0?
+### Why MIT?
-- Allows others to use and share content **with attribution**.
-- Retains credit for original work.
-- Encourages knowledge-sharing without full restrictions.
+- It's simple, widely accepted, and works well for content and code.

 For details, see the [LICENSE](LICENSE) file.